Signs Of High Fertility In A Woman

 For females, fertility is especially focused on egg and uterine health, AKA the ability to ovulate and get pregnant.
 For males, fertility is especially focused on sperm health and the ability for sperm to fertilize an egg.

 It’s true that fertility is genetic, and there actually are some people who can be classified as “super” fertile.
-This is all dependent on sperm and egg health.
+Fertility is all dependent on sperm and egg health.

 One study on the topic classified super fertility as having a monthly fecundity rate (the ability to get pregnant) of 60% or greater.
 If you are born with an abnormally high egg or sperm count, have an extremely regular cycle, or have many healthy eggs in older age, you could be “super” fertile.